Heatblur-Simulations/f-4e-manual/src/systems/radar/overview.md

 current acquired target.
 Further, clarity of the display in all lighting conditions was improved by rendering the radar reference grids directly as part of the displayed image, rather than the previously used markings on the DVST glass.
-In addition, DSCG provided the ability of the two crew members to utilize the displays independently; previously, the WSO had control over which mode both the DVST and front seat repeater display would show.
+In addition, the DSCG provided the ability of the two crew members to utilize the displays independently; previously, the WSO had control over which mode both the DVST and front seat repeater display would show.
 With DSCG, the pilot could utilize TISEO or TV air to ground weapons while the WSO maintained a scan